I design and execute strategies that drive innovation, build community and help brands bring their purpose to life.

 These days you'll find me in the classroom.
 I teach Design Thinking & Doing to undergraduates at Northwestern University, and serve as a Faculty Advisor to Business Innovation Labs, a joint offering between the Kellogg School of Management and the MMM program at the Segal Design Institute.
-I am also on the teaching team for the LEAD program offered through Stanford GSB, where I coach executives through a course on storytelling and corporate innovation, and have designed and led immersive courses in marketing innovation for Northwestern IMC graduate students at the school’s San Francisco campus.
+I am also on the teaching team for the LEAD program offered through Stanford GSB, where I coach executives to design stories with impact and lead with levity and purpose.
+I introduced and led immersive courses in marketing innovation for Northwestern IMC graduate students at the school’s San Francisco campus.

 I’m a Maine native, SF expat and global citizen, but Chicago is home.
 I'm a graduate of Brown University and received a Master of Science in Integrated Marketing Communications and Digital Media Management from Medill/Kellogg.
 In middle school I won the principal’s award for Pleasant Manners.
 (I know it’s rude to brag, but I just thought you should know.)

 I’m a collector of good stories and great people, and I’m always interested to collaborate with bold thinkers, thoughtful leaders and creative innovators.
 Drop me a line, I look forward to meeting you.

 What I think: